dflock/duncanlock.net/content/draft-posts/tech/how-i-built-this-site-using-pelican.rst

 Exception: You need to specify a path containing the content (see pelican --help for more information)
 make: *** [publish] Error 1

+ -be careful with rsync_upload - quicker but will make folders match deletung anything on the server that isn't on local